Newtonpula/Newtonpula/README.md

 - Hi, I’m @Newtonpula.
 - I’m interested in pure and applied mathematics, computer science, computational neuroscience...
-- I'm an undergraduate at Shanghai Jiao Tong University.
-I was an affiliate Arts and Sciences student at University College London in 2024.
+- I'm an incoming PhD student at Courant Institute of Mathematical Sciences, New York University.
+I was an undergraduate at Shanghai Jiao Tong University from 2021 to 2025 and an affiliate Arts and Sciences student at University College London in 2024.
-- I'll proudly continue my academic journey at Courant Institute of Mathematical Sciences, New York University, from Fall 2025 on.
-- Contact me via email newtonpula@sjtu.edu.cn or yixiao.feng.23@alumni.ucl.ac.uk or yf2887@nyu.edu
+- Contact me via email yf2887@nyu.edu, newtonpula@alumni.sjtu.edu.cn or yixiao.feng.23@alumni.ucl.ac.uk
 <!---
     I’m looking to collaborate on ...
 --->